-In 1865-7, she was one of the editors of Our Young Folks, a magazine for children, published in Boston.
+In 1865-7, she was one of the editors of Our Young Foiks, a magazine for children, published in Boston.
 From 1870 until a little over a year ago she had lived most of the time with her cousin, Mrs. James G. Blaine, in Washington.
-In the course of this daily contact with the Blaine family, Miss Dodge was led into a very close friendship with Mr. Blaine and at the death of the latter, she became his literary executor, being in possession of all his papers and documents of value to her as his authorized biographer.
-She was engaged, as frequently value to her as his authorized biographer.
-She was engaged, as frequently as her health would permit, on Mr. Blaine's biography from the time of his death until her illness of last year and it is thought her untiring devotion to the work was instrumental in bringing about that prostration.
+In the course of this daily contact with the Blaine family, Miss Dodge was led into a very close friendship with Mr. Blaine and at the death of the latter, she became his literary executor, being in possession of all his papers and documents of value to her as his authorized biogra-pher.
+She was engaged, as frequently as her heaith would permit, on Mr. Bisine's biography from the time of his death until her illness of last year and it is thought her untiring devoand it is thought her untiring devo-tion to the work was instrumental in bringing about that prostration.
+Gail Hamilton was a frequent con-

-Gail Hamilton was a frequent contributor to prominent magazines, and her published works, written in a witty and aggressive style, consist her published works, written in a witty and aggressive style, consist largely of selections from her centributions.
+Gall Hamilton was a frequent con-tributor to prominent magazines, and her published works, written in a witty and aggressive style, consist inrgely of selections from her con-tributions.
 Miss Dodge's one novel, "First Love Is Best," had not the success which attended some of her other works.
+During recent years are engaged in

-During recent years she engaged in political writing, and many famous review articles and political "interviews" have been accredited to her which have roused much warm discussion and have exerted more or less influence upon national politics.
+During recent years she engaged in political writing, and many famous review articles and political "inter-views" have been accredited to her which have roused much warm discussion and have exerted more or less influence upon national politics.